-Click on a state to view past and pending legislation.
+Click on a state to view passed, failed and pending legislation.

 On mobile devices please select the state from the list below to view legislation.

-Here are current pieces of legislation that should be on your radar:
+Here are current pieces of legislation and trends that should be on your radar:

 Under FDA Final Guidance 209, Final Guidance 213 and the Veterinary Feed Directive, all medically important antibiotics used in animal feed or water are only for the therapeutic purposes of disease treatment, disease control or disease prevention and under the supervision of a licensed veterinarian.
 Some states have introduced bills that would restrict when farmers and veterinarians are allowed to administer antibiotics to food-producing animals.
 Others would require farmers to submit paperwork regarding their antibiotic usage to the state department of agriculture.